 Let me know what other information I can provide.

-#3 Updated by Trent Hare 8 months ago
+#3 Updated by Trent Hare almost 2 years ago

 To add in a comment here.
 When the difference was applied and you begin to see "structure", this seems to be indicative of a single pixel shift across the different images.
 This looks to be the case in the visible blocks (tiles) more than the rest of the image though which is odd.
 Obviously we would expect it to be same across the image.
 Thus of course our "tiling" scheme is something to look at for changes.
 I will assume you are using the same resampling method across both which could have similar "structure" effects.
 But something else for us to look into also.

-#6 Updated by Audrie Fennema 8 months ago
+#6 Updated by Audrie Fennema almost 2 years ago

 Here are examples of the command lines I used.
 I've run several different HiRISE images through, with similar results.
 Let me know if you need anything else.